FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 While it is somewhat hidden, you can find the "Program Name" under "Method".
 It comes with a text bar and a list of suggestions.
 You can try extending the list further and further, but Gromacs is not the most represented code in our database.
-Here, it is probably faster to just type out the name.
+Here, it is probably faster to just type out its name.
-**Start with g r**, and NOMAD will attempt to autocomplete. <!-- Should this become a tip box? -->
+Take a look back at the **side menu**, where you will find the **applied filter listed as _chips_**.

+!!! tip
+    Almost all text bars in NOMAD support **autocomplete**.
     This comes in handy when you are unsure of the spelling or capitalization.
-**Select the relevant suggestion.**
-Take a look back at the **side menu**, where you will find the **applied filter listed as _chips_**.
+    Start with the first few letters and select your choice by clicking or hitting `<enter>`.

 Notice how the overview list changes with respect to your filter!
 Yet, the list of remaining calculations is still quite long (3.496 matches)...